WASTED SQUARE METERS IN CITIES: Improving the use of buildings in time & space

 English

-In a context of scarce urban land and the fight against climate change and the artificialization of land, many urban spaces remain paradoxically underused.
-In addition, for many years, cities have been built with monofunctional buildings.
-If the way of conceiving the city has evolved, we are still consuming far too many resources including land and building materials.
+At city-level, in a context of scarce urban land and the fight against climate change, many urban spaces and buildings remain paradoxically under-occupied.
+For many years, cities have been built with monofunctional buildings leading at the same time to planned obsolescence.
+If the way of conceiving the city has evolved, cities are still consuming far too many resources including land and building materials.
+As an example, if the cement industry were a country, it would be the third largest emitter in the world, behind China and the US.

 According to the European Observation Network for Territorial Development and Cohesion (ESPON), land take exceeded the population growth during the 2000 – 2018 period.
 “Even areas experiencing depopulation usually still show increases in artificial surfaces.”
-Our cities need to go through a resource diet.
-And the use of space in cities is one of the sectors that must radically change.
+Cities need to go through a resource diet.
+And the use of space and buildings in cities is one of the sectors that must radically change.
 On average, the use rate for a school is around 20%, when an office building is used around 30% of its time across a year.

-This topic poses the question of how we use and share our resources (in this case, the space in cities) to meet the basic needs of all.
+This topic poses the question of how we use and share our resources (in this case, the buildings and space in cities) to meet the basic needs of all.
 The problem is not so much about the availability of space and buildings, but how these resources are shared among a territory.

-DRAFT AGENDA
+AGENDA

 This event, which runs in parallel to the final conference of Path2LC, will be a combination of presentations, conversations amongst participants and a field visit.
 Join us in Brussels to learn more about sustainable urban planning practices, get inspired from speakers and exchange with municipalities and other organizations that are active in this field.